emcofa/Jsramverk-backend/README.md

 1. Navigate to directory:
 `cd Jsramverk-backend`

+1. Create a hidden file ".env"
+`touch .env`
-1. Create a hidden file ".env" and add your link to your MongoDb Atlas database.
-Like this:
+and add your link to your MongoDb Atlas database.
+Example format:
 `ATLAS_URI=mongodb+srv://link-goes-here`

 1. Use